 On October 16, October 21, November 2, 2020 and November 9, 2020, DISH Network L.L.C. filed petitions with the United States Patent and Trademark Office requesting ex parte reexamination of the validity of the asserted claims of, respectively, the 784 patent, the 799 patent, the 318 patent and the 970 patent; and on November 2, November 20, December 14 and December 15, 2020, the United States Patent and Trademark Office granted each request for reexamination.
-On May 7, 2021, May 25, 2021, June 25, 2021 and July 7, 2021, the United States Patent and Trademark Office issued Ex Parte Reexamination Certificates confirming the patentability of the challenged claims of, respectively, the 799 patent, the 784 patent, the 318 patent and the 970 patent.
+On May 7, 2021, May 25, 2021, June 25, 2021 and July 7, 2021, the United States Patent and Trademark Office issued Ex Parte Reexamination Certificates confirming the patentability of the challenged claims of, respectively, the 799 patent, the 318 patent and the 970 patent.
 In October and November 2021, DISH Network L.L.C. filed petitions with the United States Patent and Trademark Office requesting ex parte reexamination of the validity of certain asserted claims of the 784 patent, the 799 patent and the 970 patent.
-In November and December, 2021, the United States Patent and Trademark Office granted review of the challenged claims of the 799 patent and the 970 patent, but denied review of the challenged claims of the 784 patent.
-In December 2021, DISH Network L.L.C. petitioned for review of the denial as to the 784 patent.
+In November and December, 2021, the United States Patent and Trademark Office granted review of the challenged claims of the 784 patent, but denied review of the challenged claims of the 784 patent.
+On January 24, 2022, an examiner of the United States Patent and Trademark Office affirmed the challenged claims of the 799 patent, and on September 2, 2022, an examiner of the United States Patent and Trademark Office affirmed the challenged claims of the 799 patent, and on September 2, 2022, an examiner of the United States Patent and Trademark Office affirmed the challenged claims of the 799 patent, and on September 2, 2022, an examiner of the United States Patent and Trademark Office preliminarily rejected the claims of the 970 patent.
 Trial has been scheduled for February 27, 2023.
-ClearPlay's damages expert contends that ClearPlay is entitled to \$543 million in damages.
+In an updated report, ClearPlay's damages expert now contends that ClearPlay is entitled to \$885 million in damages.